-In this quick tutorial you’ll learn how to draw a hummingbird in just a few quick steps, but first…
+In this quick tutorial you'll learn how to draw a Hummingbird in 7 easy steps - great for kids and novice artists.

 Interesting Facts about Hummingbirds